This makes them ideal in many scenarios for keeping the air cleaner and safer to breathe.

 UV (Ultraviolet) light is on the lower end of the light wavelength spectrum and is electromagnetic radiation.

 The Sun also radiates UV light, with roughly 10 percent of the Sun’s output containing Ultraviolet light.

 When a person is sunburned, this is from the Ultraviolet light the Sun emits.

 One of the benefits of short-wave ultraviolet light is it sterilizes areas it comes into contact with.

 For HVAC systems, this means it can help to sterilize air as it passes a UV light.

 How Hard are UV Lights to Install in an HVAC System?

-The difficultly of installing UV lights depend on the location of the air handler.
+The difficultly of installing UV lights depends on the location of the air handler.

-The air handler often contains the evaporator A-coil from the air conditioner and is also often the supply for air into the system.
+The air handler often contains the evaporator A-coil from the air conditioner and is also usually the supply for air into the system.

-The bottom panel form the furnace should be removed to see the best spot to locate the UV light.
+The bottom panel from the furnace should be removed to see the best spot to locate the UV light.